-This tenancy agreement can be used to let any type of residential property: a flat, a house or a room; furnished or unfurnished.
+This agreement can be used to let any type of residential property: a flat, a house or a room; furnished or unfurnished.

 Standard inventory for any property.